The Best Hop Varieties To Grow Yourself

 Making the Purchase

 There are a lot of places online to buy hop rhizomes.
 Heck, your local LHBS may even have a couple come spring.
-Many online stores will begin taking preorders for the next season immediately after hop harvest – usually late September (in the Northern Hemisphere).
-Plan on receiving your new plants in the spring.
-It is best to get them into the ground immediately after receiving them.
+Many online stores will begin taking preorders for the next season immediately after prior year’s hop harvest – usually late September (in the Northern Hemisphere).
+However, you won’t receive your new plants until the spring.
+It is then best to get them into the ground immediately after receiving them.

 A few of my favorite online stores to buy hop plants are: